 These are pretty cheap to make and works fine too hence they are a common choice for manufacturers.

 A flat plane crank is one where the journals are 180 degrees apart common in all in-line four engines.
-Whereas a cross-plane crank, on the other hand, needs a mold of multiple parts because the journals and counterweights are not symmetrical.
+Whereas a cross-plane crank, on the other hand, needs a mould of multiple parts because the journals and counterweights are not symmetrical.

 Cast cranks can be flame hardened to improve wear resistance in particular areas.